Skip to main content

 Bandipur – Kathmandu

-This walk offers the perfect finale to your Nepal Cultural Tour, a journey that connects the timeless heart of Nepal’s traditions, spiritual life, and vibrant local culture with the pulse of contemporary Kathmandu.
+This walk offers the perfect finale to your Nepal Cultural Tour, a journey that connects the timeless heart of Nepal’s people, traditions, spiritual life, and vibrant local culture.

 Bandipur – Kathmandu

-This walk offers the perfect finale to your Nepal Cultural Tour, a journey that connects the timeless heart of Nepal’s traditions, spiritual life, and vibrant local culture with the pulse of contemporary Kathmandu.
+This walk offers the perfect finale to your Nepal Cultural Tour, a journey that connects the timeless heart of Nepal’s people, traditions, spiritual life, and vibrant local culture.

 Accommodation